zognin/tp/docs/DeveloperGuide.md

 **MSS**

 1. Home Chef chooses to delete a client.
-2. Home Chef enter details to delete a client.
+2. Home Chef enters details to delete a client.
 3. BTBB informs Home Chef that client has been deleted.

     Use case ends.